cancerberoSgx/jsx-alone/README.md

  * the functions are rendered using Function.prototype.toString() so they are not transpiled (to es5), so be careful!
  * in both implementations, the functions will be evaluated in a complete different context (the DOM element event handler).
 None of the variables in the current scope , with exception of `this`,  will be present.
    * in the dom implementation  globals will be available also, but in string implementation only `this`
-   * in string implementation, even if `this` is available, if a method is called (`this.method()`) it might happen that the method implementation ends up calling code that is not available, so be careful.
+   * in string implementation, even if `this` is available, if a method is called (`this.method()`) it might happen that it ends up calling code that is not available (like a method or function in another file), so be careful.
- * in dom implementation, the functions will be evaluated in the context of
- * the f

 # TODO

- * performance comparison
+ * performance comparison against other template implementations like js string, handlebars, react, inferno (those that support isomorphic)
  * example-project
  * React.Fragment
- * minimal api in core for manipulate NodeLike before createElement
+ * minimal api in core for manipulate NodeLike before createElement - in another project.
- * rename TextNodeLike typo